TobikoData/sqlmesh/docs/comparisons.md

 Data quality checks such as detecting NULL values and duplicated rows are extremely valuable for detecting upstream data issues and large scale problems.
 However, they are not meant for testing edge cases or business logic, and they are not sufficient for creating robust data pipelines.

 [Unit and integration tests](./concepts/tests.md) are the tools to use to validate business logic.
 SQLMesh encourages users to add unit tests to all of their models to ensure changes don't unexpectedly break assumptions.
 Unit tests are designed to be fast and self contained so that they can run in continuous integration (CI) frameworks.

+### Python models
+dbt's Python models only run remotely on adapters of data platforms that have a full Python runtime, limiting the number of users that can take advantage of them and making the models difficult to debug.

+SQLMesh's Python models run locally and can be used with any data warehouse.
+Breakpoints can be added to debug the model.

+### Data contracts
+dbt data contracts require manually configured yaml that will check the model's schema against the yaml schema at runtime.

+On SQLMesh, data contracts are automatically checked for each model during `sqlmesh plan` and which downstream models are affected by the schema change.